akaabdullahmateen/roadmap/computer-science/programming-languages/cc/primer/final.md

 - Signed integer types
 - Unsigned integer types

+Enumerations are not integral; however, unscoped enumerations can be promoted to integral types.

 ###### Boolean type

 Boolean type (`bool`) is a distinct type that has the same object representation, value representation, and alignment requirements as an implementation-defined unsigned integer type.
 The values of type `bool` are `true` and `false`.